FutureSeekerTech/fs-guard/README.md

-# UPDATE 18 October 2024
+# UPDATE 24 October 2024

-The latest update available, for the detail join discord FutureSeekerTech: https://discord.gg/TRwcswBhg3
+The latest update available, for the detail join discord FutureSeekerTech: https://discord.gg/TRwcswBhg3 or https://futureseekertech.tebex.io/

 Video Showcase: https://youtu.be/jwr8_fYO7vs

+Current Feature:
+- Anti Event Exploit (included with encryption method to make sure communication between client and server is safe.
+All parameter that send to server event is encrypted to prevent to be readed with event logger).
+- Anti Exports Exploit
+- Discord Logs With ScreenShot
+- Hide Server Event Call Feature.
+Now you can hide server event call from client to be readed with event logger.
+You can enable or disable this feature

 <p align="center">
   <img width="240" height="240" src="https://alfaritsii.github.io/assets/image/fstech-logo.png">